-Straight up, know it's normal.
+Know it's normal.
 Being daunted by the pile of work you'll wade through during Year 12 is natural and very common.
-So, it's totally okay to feel that and express yourself.
-Everybody gets stressed.
+It's totally okay to feel that and express yourself everybody gets stressed.
 Yep, even the most successful peeps who always look like they've got-it-all-together will have times when they're stressed to the eyeballs.